rh-mobb/aro-workshop-content/aro-content/app/2A-deploy-app.md

    #%prod.quarkus.native.container-build=true
    ```

-   Change the following line to represent the database that has been configured for you:
-   **%prod.quarkus.datasource.jdbc.url=jdbc:postgresql://<USERID>-minesweeper-database:5432/score** <br>

-   Note the options in OpenShift Configurations.

-   **%prod.quarkus.openshift.deployment-kind=Deployment** <br>
-   We will be creating a deployment for the application.

-   **%prod.quarkus.openshift.build-strategy=docker** <br>
-   The application will be built uisng Docker.

-   **%prod.quarkus.container-image.group=minesweeper** <br>
-   The application will use the namespace your facilitator assigned to you.

-   **%prod.quarkus.openshift.expose=true** <br>
-   We will expose the route using the default openshift router domain - apps.\<cluster-id\>.eastus.aroapp.io

 1. Build and deploy the quarkus application to OpenShift.
 One of the great things about OpenShift is the concept of Source to Image, where you simply point to your source code and OpenShift will build and deploy your application.